gabrielsimoes/notes/talks/the-value-of-values.md

   - talks
 ---

-# Notes on "The Value of Values" by Rich Hickey

 - *Values x Places*
 - *Place has no role in an information model*, only in implementation
 - Values are: